VladRassokhin/intellij-hcl/ReadMe.md

 The HCL format is used for [Nomad](https://www.nomadproject.io/)(`.nomad` files).

 [Plugin page](https://plugins.jetbrains.com/plugin/7808) in [IntelliJ platform plugin repository](https://plugins.jetbrains.com).

-## DEPRECATION NOTICE
-This project contains the original source code of the intellij-hcl plugin.
-The code in this repository is kept static and can be used for historical reference only: no pull requests will be accepted.

-Please create new issues (feature requests and bug reports) in [IntelliJ IDEA tracker](https://youtrack.jetbrains.com/newIssue?project=IDEA&c=Subsystem%20Lang.%20HCL).

-TL/DR. Starting from plugin version 0.7.0, the sources belong to JetBrains and the plugin is closed-source.
-You can download the new versions of the **free** plugin from JetBrains from the [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/7808).

 ### Note from Plugin Author